open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 - Deployment & Distribution
 - Testing (E2E, unit test)

-This proposal was presented to the OpenTelemetry Demo SIG during one of the weekly Monday meetings and we were given the green light to move ahead.
+This proposal was presented to the OpenTelemetry demo SIG during one of the weekly Monday meetings and we were given the green light to move ahead.
 As part of the changes, we decided to use [Next.js](https://nextjs.org/) to not only work as the primary front-end application but also to work as an aggregation